gerardpastor/dumper/README.md

 A tokenizer receives a variable and returns a `TokenStream` (that is a collection of `Token`)

-Dumper provides tokenizer to parse the most generic variable types:
+Dumper provides tokenizers to parse the most generic variable types:
 - _ObjectTokenizer_: Parses an object
 - _ArrayTokenizer_: Parses an array
 - _StringTokenizer_: Parses an string
 - _GenericTokenizer_: Parses any variable (in a very simple way)

-Tokenizer has an `accept($var)` and a `getConfidence()` methods.
+Tokenizer has an `accept($var)` and a `getConfidence()` method.

-The parser will use the tokenizer with bigger confidence from those that accepted the given variable.
+The parser will use the tokenizer with higher confidence from those which accepted the given variable.